 - frequently reoccurring ear infections

-Also, see a doctor right away if pain in the ear accompanies a long-term medical condition, such as diabetes, a heart, lung, kidney, or neurological disease, or an illness that weakens the immune system.
+Also, see a doctor immediately if the ear pain accompanies a long-term medical condition, such as diabetes, a heart, lung, kidney, or neurological disease, or an illness that weakens the immune system.

 Ear pain when swallowing can be very uncomfortable.
 However, a person can manage many of the common causes at home.